juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

 - Can handle millions of request per seconds (extreme performance)
 - Lower latency ~ 100ms (vs 400 ms for ALB)
 - 1 static public IP per AZ (vs a static hostname for CLB & ALB)
-- Elastic IP can be assigned to NLB (helpful fro whitelisting specific IP)
+- Elastic IP can be assigned to NLB (helpful for whitelisting specific IP)
 - Maintains the same connection from client all the way to the target
 - <b>No security groups can be attached to NLBs. </b> They just forward the incoming traffic to the right target group as if those request were directly coming from client. so the <b>attached instances must allow TCP traffic on port 80 from anywhere</b>
 - Within a target group, NLB can send traffic to